American women in World War II: Medical personnel

 More than 60,000 Army nurses (all military nurses were women at the time) served stateside and overseas during World War II.
 Although most were kept far from combat, 67 were captured by the Japanese in the Philippines in 1942 and were held as POWs for over two and a half years.
 Another, an Army flight nurse who had been aboard an aircraft that was shot down behind enemy lines in Germany in 1944, was held as a POW for four months.

 In addition, more than 14,000 Navy nurses served stateside, overseas on hospital ships, and as flight nurses.
 Five were captured by the Japanese on the island of Guam and held as POWs for five months before being exchanged.
 The second group of eleven were captured in the Philippines and held for 37 months.
 (During the Japanese occupation of the Philippines, some Filipino-American women smuggled food and medicine to American prisoners of war (POWs) and carried information on Japanese deployments to Filipino and American forces working to sabotage the Japanese Army.)
+In 1945 Jane Kendeigh became the first Navy flight nurse in an active combat zone, serving at Iwo Jima.
+Later that year she was the first flight nurse to arrive in Okinawa.

 The Navy also recruited women into its Navy Women's Reserve, called Women Accepted for Volunteer Emergency Service (WAVES), starting in 1942.
 Before the war was over, 84,000 WAVES filled shore billets in a large variety of jobs in communications, intelligence, supply, medicine, and administration.

 In 1943, Dr. Margaret Craighill became the first female doctor to become a commissioned officer in the United States Army Medical Corps.

 That same year, the U.S. Public Health Service established the Cadet Nurse Corps which trained some 125,000 women for possible military service.
 Eight percent ultimately provided nursing care in American hospitals.

 In 1944, the contributions made by nurses were celebrated when the USS Higbee (DD-806), a GEARING-class destroyer, was launched on November 13.
 The first warship named for a woman to take part in combat operation, it was named after Lenah S. Higbee, Superintendent of the Navy Nurse Corps from 1911 until 1922.

 Internment

-But many others were excluded from war-support efforts.
+Many other women were excluded from war-support efforts.
 Roughly 120,000 Japanese-Americans and resident Japanese aliens on the West Coast were relocated to Manzanar, Heart Mountain and similar internment camps while at least 10,905 German citizens were held at more than 50 sites across the United States and Hawaii.

 By 1942, 695,000 Italian nationals residing in the United States had also been classified as "enemy aliens" with roughly 1,881 detained by the Department of Justice under the Alien and Sedition Act.